My Home, Your Home - My Spaces, Your Space

 While it can overlap with hoarding, the two are not the same: some people live in squalor without hoarding, and others hoard without living in squalor.

-Usually in older adults, marked by extreme self-neglect, social withdrawal, and living in severe squalor, may overlap with hoarding but is broader.
+Usually in older adults, marked by extreme self-neglect, social withdrawal, and living in severe squalor, may overlap with hoarding.